Using Amazon CDK to create an Express workflow in Step Functions - Amazon Step Functions

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Before embarking on this tutorial, set up your Amazon CDK development environment as described in Getting Started With the Amazon CDK - Prerequisites, then install the Amazon CDK by issuing:
+Before starting this tutorial, set up your Amazon CDK development environment as described in Getting Started With the Amazon CDK - Prerequisites, then install the Amazon CDK by issuing:

 npm install -g aws-cdk